SecretFoundation/SNIPs/SNIP-52.md

 For example, Mallory could fork the chain, transfer 10 token X to Alice, record the emitted Notification ID, and then wait to observe that same Notification ID on the actual chain.
 At that point, Mallory would be able to deduce that _someone_ transferred _some amount_ of token X to Alice.

 Notice that the threat model looks very different if the contract only allowed friends of Alice to transfer tokens to her account (i.e., no longer _any sender_).
 In that case, only a friend of Alice would be able to perform the attack.

+Also notice that if Alice executes the UpdateSeed method after Mallory forks the chain and before Bob transfers tokens, then Mallory's attack fails.

 ### Decoys